How we use your personal information

 SWMAS Group is made up of different legal entities as follows:

-We will let you know which you have a relationship with when you take out a product or service with us.
+We'll let you know which you have a relationship with, when you take out a product or service with us.

 If you have any questions, or want more details about how we use your personal information, you can ask us by calling 01278 767 010.